MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 By default, Power Automate always prompts you to confirm the triggering of a desktop flow via URL.
 To disable this functionality, navigate to the console settings and disable the option **Display confirmation dialog when invoking flows via URL** or modify the [appropriate Windows registry entry](governance.md#disable-confirmation-dialog-when-invoking-power-automate-desktop-flows-via-url).

+> [!WARNING]
+> Be aware that disabling the confirmation dialog poses security threats, as you could run without notice a questionable flow shared with you by a malicious actor.

 ![Screenshot of the Prompt me before running flows triggered by URL option in the console settings.](media/run-flow-url/console-run-url-console-settings.png)

 ### Prerequisites